ocaml/opam/doc/pages/Manual.md

   lists the configured repository idents and their URLs.

 Note that repositories without URLs can be used.
-In that case, the data in the corresponding directory will be used but never updated by opam ; also, caching will be disabled for that repository, so that manual modifications will always be taken into account.
+In that case, the data in the corresponding directory will be used but never updated by <span class="opam">opam</span> ; also, caching will be disabled for that repository, so that manual modifications will always be taken into account.